Actions and Detail Panel

 What if I miss a class?

 It is ideal if you can make all the classes as in this way you will gain a solid foundation in mindfulness practice.
 If you have to miss a class and know ahead of time, do let your course leader know.
 They will be able to advise you on how you can continue your mindfulness practice by using the online materials provided.

 Is there disabled access to the venue?

 There is disabled access to the Acomb Quaker Meeting House in York.
-There is a temporary ramp available for access to the building.
+The Meeting Room and all toilets are located on the ground floor.
+The building is accessible by putting a temporary ramp in place over the threshold.
 If you will need to use this please let us know beforehand.
-The rooms used and disabled toilets are all on ground floor level.

 What further information will I receive?

-All our course attendees will receive "Joining Information" about a week before their course starts.
+All our course attendees will receive "Joining Information" in a confimation email after they have purchased their ticket.
 This will confirm the information on the class timings, venue and facilities.
-There will also be a link to our pre-course questions that we would be grateful if you could complete before the course starts.

 What is your cancellation policy?